 As if dry rock creek landscaping beds weren’t cool enough, try adding some other unique visual flare like colored glass balls.
 They give your garden a touch of character and float around when the bed fills up with water.

-This image shows how you can add your own personal tastes with some colored stones or glass.
-Border the bed with stones or brick and then fill with plants.
-Leave room to add a simple line of colored stones and/or glass like the ones shown in the picture.
+This image shows how you can add your tastes with some colored stones or glass.
+Border the bed with stones or brick and then fill it with plants.
+Leave room to add a simple line of colored stones or glass, like the ones shown in the picture.
 The options are endless for colors, so have fun!

-This dry creek bed landscaping idea shows how you can use simple stones to create a beautiful garden feature.
-The rocks don’t seem like much, but they give contrast to the lush plants that line the bed and also help drain any rainfall away from the property.
+This dry creek bed landscaping idea shows how to use simple stones to create a beautiful garden feature.
+The rocks give contrast to the lush plants that line the bed and help drain any rainfall away from the property.

 This image shows an immaculate dry creek idea.
-A path is created with stones and flat rocks are nestled along the road to create a simple path.
-Similar rocks are used to create the barrier that separates the path from the plant bed.
+A path is created with stones, and flat rocks are nestled along the road to create a simple path.
+Use similar rocks to create a barrier that separates the path from the plant bed.
 Super cool, easy to do, and can work on a large or small scale.

 Here you can see how easy it is to add a teeny bit of character by simply adding a bridge to break up the stone pathway.
-Line your creek with small rocks, nestle in the flat walking stones, and then find the perfect spot to stick the bridge.
+Line your creek with small rocks nestled in the flat walking stones, and find the perfect spot to stick the bridge.
 Easy Peasy!

 A dry creek bed landscaping idea doesn’t have to be limited to rocks, mulch, and plants.
 Have some fun and add a bit of character with little gnomes, frogs, or even a few metal fish like in this one idea.

-The line where your lawn meets the fence can be used as the perfect spot for a dry creek bed.
-Plan it out, dig the area, and then begin filling it with stones, rocks, and plants.
+The line where your lawn meets the fence is perfect for a dry creek bed.
+Plan it out, dig the area, and fill it with stones, rocks, and plants.
 You could even create a cute little rock bridge like the one shown here.
 It’s a great way to use an area otherwise untouched and add some visual interest to your backyard.

 This is a great way to guide the rainfall away from your house and even away from your driveway.
 Find the natural flow of water and dig the trench to deflect away, but still close enough to enjoy the visual curb appeal it gives to your home.

-If these stylish and extravagant dry creek bed landscaping ideas are too fancy for your tastes but you still want something interesting in your backyard, then try adding quirky touches like this!
+If these stylish and extravagant dry creek bed landscaping ideas are too fancy for your tastes but still want something interesting in your backyard, try adding quirky touches like this!
 Super easy, all you need are some round stones and a bit of paint.
-If M&M’s aren’t your thing then maybe Skittles or Smarties?
+If M&M’s aren’t your thing, then maybe Skittles or Smarties?

-If your property has some serious water drainage issues and no way to neatly guiding it away from your house, then try expanding the scale of a dry creek bed idea.
-Same rules apply, but having a massive dry creek river will surely handle the abundant water flow.
+If your property has some serious water drainage issues and no way to neatly guide it away from your house, then try expanding the scale of a dry creek bed idea.
+The same rules apply, but having a massive dry creek river will surely handle the abundant water flow.

-City houses, I feel ya.
 The tiny morsel of a backyard that you’re given doesn’t lend much in the way of landscaping.
 So having a gorgeous dry creek river is probably out of the question.
 But that doesn’t mean you can’t get creative.
-Set up a cute drainage canal like this one for each of your eaves trough run-outs.
+Set up a cute drainage canal like this one for each of your eaves through run-outs.

-Like we mentioned before, adding simple touches like woodland creatures and bridges can amp up your dry creek river.
+As we mentioned before, adding simple touches like woodland creatures and bridges can amp up your dry creek river.
 But that doesn’t mean you have to run out and spend money or buckle down and build something.
-All you need is the perfect rocks and you can create a natural bridge across your dry creek.
+All you need is the perfect rocks, and you can create a natural bridge across your dry creek.

-A dry creek river doesn’t have to be just rocks.
+A dry creek river doesn’t have to just rock.
 You can add some cool perennials if you want.
 They’ll thrive from the constant flow of water underneath and add a pop of color against the otherwise dull stones.

 And there you have it!
-A huge list of 50 great DIY dry creek bed landscaping ideas that anyone can do with a bit of free time and minimal cost.
+A list of 25 great DIY dry creek bed landscaping ideas that anyone can do with a bit of free time and minimal cost.
 We hope it helped inspire some ideas of your own.
 Share your ideas and thoughts in the comments below!